Today is December 7, 2023 /

 The Roth Center parking lot can hold 30 cars.
-Your guests may not park on Occom Ridge, but parking on Webster Avenue or at the Dartmouth lot on Maynard Street, or at the Dewey lot near to the medical school.
+Your guests may park on the synagogue side Occom Ridge, on Webster Avenue or at the Dartmouth lot on Maynard Street, or at the Dewey lot near to the medical school.

 It’s customary for families to provide flowers to beautify the sanctuary space.
 Instead of flowers, you may wish to consider a bimah basket, a beautiful arrangement of food that can be donated afterwards–an act not only of beautifying the mitzvah but also of tzedakah.
 Contact Carolyn Gordon at Carolyn.S.Gordon@Dartmouth.edu for more information on bimah baskets.